'Most Innovative Startup 2020' by RSA - Watch the videoLearn More

 “Processing data which was collected within the territory of Brazil.”

-SECURITI.ai’s award-winning compliance solution revolves around the concept of PrivacyOps, which calls for utilizing robotic automation, artificial intelligence and machine learning to provide enterprises with a system that automates majority of compliance tasks, freeing up crucial resources for other areas of business.
+Securiti is an award-winning compliance solution which revolves around the concept of PrivacyOps.
+The PrivacyOps framework calls for utilization of robotic automation, artificial intelligence and machine learning.
+This system automates the majority of tasks, freeing up resources for other business operations.

-SECURITI.ai helps businesses discover data over a web of internal and external systems, stitch a data graph to link personal data with each individual, conduct automated internal assessment of policies as well as third-party vendors, manage consent and do a lot more!
+Securiti helps businesses map data over a web of internal and external systems and stitch a data graph to link personal data with each individual.
+It can also conduct automated internal assessment of policies as well as third-party vendors, manage consent and do a lot more!
 It is the ultimate tool towards compliance with LGPD as well as any other data privacy regulation in the world.